JeffersonLab/smoothness/README.md

 ## Install

+This library requires a Java 11+ JVM and standard library at run time, plus a Java EE 8+ application server (developed with Wildfly).

-The software library is packaged as a jar file and has dependencies on Java EE and the Java 17+ JVM and standard library.
-You can obtain the jar file from the [Maven Central repository](https://repo1.maven.org/maven2/org/jlab/) directly or from a Maven friendly build tool with the following coordinates (Gradle example shown):
+You can obtain the library jar file from the [Maven Central repository](https://repo1.maven.org/maven2/org/jlab/) directly or from a Maven friendly build tool with the following coordinates (Gradle example shown):
 ```
 implementation 'org.jlab:smoothness-weblib:<version>'
 ```
-You can check the [Release Notes](https://github.com/JeffersonLab/smoothness/releases) to see what has changed in each version.
+Check the [Release Notes](https://github.com/JeffersonLab/smoothness/releases) to see what has changed in each version.

 ### Demo Install
 Use the Docker Compose quickstart to automate the setup of the demo, else manually: